Supernova772/Automatic-modelling-tool-ABAQUS/README.md

 # Automatic-modelling-tool-ABAQUS
-A automatic modelling tool to generate a large amount of simulation models or research, design, manufature and machine learning et al.
+An automatic modelling tool to generate a large amount of simulation models or research, design, manufature and machine learning et al.

 Automatic Contacting Edge Detection Algorithm